Mengkzhaoyun/ansible/readme.md

-# One Command Auto Deploy
+# One Command Auto Deploy kubernetes cluster

 ## What the scripts do ?